-- Regional Service Assessment analyzing the market for transit, existing service performance, and gaps in transit service for Wake, Durham, and Orange Counties (see Appendix A) - Project Development developing new and updated service and capital project concepts through workshops with partners and stakeholders and through public engagement - Project Prioritization and Programming prioritizing service and capital projects using the Wake Bus Plan Project Prioritization Policy, and programming the projects year-by-year based on available funding estimated by the Wake Financial Model (see Appendix B for service project prioritization results) - Recommended FY2025-2030 Wake Bus Plan and Short-Range Transit Plans draft plans are shared with stakeholders and the public for review and comment (see Appendix C, D, and E for the Short Range Transit Plans by agency)
+- Regional Service Assessment analyzing the market for transit, existing service performance, and gaps in transit service for Wake, Durham, and Orange Counties (see Appendix A). - Project Development developing new and updated service and capital project concepts through workshops with partners and stakeholders and through public engagement. - Project Prioritization and Programming prioritizing service and capital projects using the Wake Bus Plan Project Prioritization Policy and programming the projects year-by-year based on available funding estimated by the Wake Financial Model (see Appendix B for service project prioritization results and Appendix C for service investments detailed tables). - Recommended FY2025-2030 Wake Bus Plan and Short-Range Transit Plans draft and final plans are shared with stakeholders and the public for review and comment (see Appendix D, E, and F for the Short Range Transit Plans by agency). - Public Outreach two phases of public outreach to collect feedback on project concepts and the draft plan (see Appendix G for the Phase 2 outreach summary and Appendix H for the Phase 3 outreach summary.
+Phase 1 outreach focused on a related analysis not directly a part of the Bus Plan planning process).